-Domestic hemp can replace more environmentally harmful raw materials in thousands of commercial products.
+Domestic hemp, cultivated for millennia, can replace more environmentally harmful raw materials in the manufacturing of thousands of commercial products.

 Hemp has been widely used as an industrial crop for nearly the entirety of human domesticated history.
-It has only been in modern times that this amazing plant has seen widespread prohibition.
-However, in the past few years, hemp has been making a comeback in the U.S. and worldwide, driving a potential billion dollar business.
+It has only been in modern times that the amazing hemp plant and its cultivation has seen widespread prohibition.
+However, in the past few years, hemp has been making a comeback in the U.S. and worldwide, gaining legal status and driving a potential billion dollar business.

-Today, we explore the history of hemp and discover how it can be used in modern industry.
+Today, we explore the history of hemp, including its era of prohibition, and discover how hemp can be used in modern industry as a sustainable alternative.

 What Is Hemp?